AmannAnand/Customer-Churn-Prediction-using-Logistic-Regression/README.md

 ## :small_blue_diamond: Model Performance

-The complete implementatiton of all models using logistic regression can be seen at [Customer Churn Prediction using Logistic Regression notebook](Customer_Churn_Prediction_Logistic_Regression.ipynb)
+The complete implementation of all models using logistic regression can be seen at [Customer Churn Prediction using Logistic Regression notebook.](Customer_Churn_Prediction_Logistic_Regression.ipynb)

 The all features model gave best score of AUC-ROC=0.8058, Recall=0.2405